 Be part of a team that is passionate and committed to making a positive difference to the lives of the pupils and their families; in an innovative new school in Rugby, for children and young people with autism and/or social, emotional and mental health needs.

-Whilst the new building is being constructed the academy will be located in a temporary modern school building on the outskirts of Nuneaton and will open to 30 pupils in September 2017.
+Whilst the new building is being constructed the academy which opened to 30 pupils in September 2017 is located in a temporary modern school building on the outskirts of Nuneaton.

 The Academy is committed to the Professional Development of all; roles can be tailored to allow strengths to be shown as well as areas for development or professional interest to be experienced and understood.

-If you have Autism, SEMH or AP experience that will be an advantage but not required.
+If you have Autism, SEMH or Alternative Provision experience that will be an advantage but not essential.